- Constructing a Bisector of an Angle

 Algebraic Formulae - Expansion of Squares

-In the figure, ‘O’ is the vertex of the ∠AOB.
+- In an acute-angled triangle, the circumcentre is in the interior of the triangle.